benf549/Code-Notes/Rosetta REU/Bootcamp.md

 Rosetta has over 100 labs, millions of lines of code and thousands of individual licenses.
 Rosetta can be used for protein structure prediction which has the goal of predicting a protein fold from the primary sequence.
 CASP is a competition for theoretical groups to predict the structure compared to a previously unknown solved fold.
 The year 2000 was the first time anyone had produced reliable results at CASP.
 Gray worked on docking at the CAPRI challenge.

 The FoldIt game uses Rosetta under the hood.
-AlphaFold in 2018 uses deep learning to convert distance matrice into 3D structures.
+AlphaFold in 2018 uses deep learning to convert distance matrices into 3D structures.
 Gray's lab uses DeepH3 to do Antibody structure prediction which can do better than Rosetta in that specific case.

 Protein Design milestones: In the late 90s, the Zn finger protein was redesigned without zinc and was still able to fold.
 A new fold never seen before was created by Kuhlman in 2003.
 The first De Novo Enzyme was created in 2008.
 Small Molecule binders were created by Tinberg in 2013.
 Nanotube Binders were created in 2011.
 Protein Cages were designed in 2012.

 There are two fundamental problems in the structure prediction and design field.
 The first is how a protein knows what structure to fold into.
 Each residue has rotatable bonds and planar groups which give the polymer flexibility.
-There are more possible conformations for a 300 residue protein to explore than would be possible in the age of the univese.
+There are more possible conformations for a 300 residue protein to explore than would be possible in the age of the universe.
 This is Levanthal's Paradox.
 Say you can solve the sampling challenge, how would we know which one is the correct structure?
 We can use the minimization of the energy function as per Anfinsen's Dogma.
 Anfinsen realized this by temperature melting a protein and then cooling it back down and observing that the structure/function was resumed.
 Rosetta works by this minimization of energy.

 Some energies we might need to simulate would be Van Der Waals forces as simulated by the Lennard Jones potential, Coulombic Forces as simulated with coulomb force, Hydrogen Bonding which can determine secondary structures, Sidechain Rotamer energy can be predicted statistically by how often you see different sidechain states.

 Rosetta is a type of search strategy which searches different conformations for low energies.
 Rosetta uses 'fragments' which are 9 residue sequences and generate possible configurations and searches all the known possible conformations.
-They can also use gradient descent or monte carlo sampling to move throughout an energy surface to find an energy minimum.
+They can also use gradient descent or Monte Carlo sampling to move throughout an energy surface to find an energy minimum.

 Rosetta is object oriented.